 The Bechtel Prize is named for Louise Seaman Bechtel, who was an editor, author, collector of children’s books, and teacher.
-She was the first person to head a juvenile book department at an American publishing house.
-As such, she took children’s literature seriously, helped establish the field, and was a tireless advocate for the importance of literature in kids’ lives.
+In 1919, Bechtel became the first person to lead a juvenile book department at an American publishing house.
+Bechtel helped establish the field of children’s literature and was a tireless advocate for the importance of literature in children’s lives.
+This award honors her legacy.

 - helped students identify as writers